-In an attempt to improve his chronic ill health, Darwin went in 1849 to Dr. James Gully's Malvern spa and was surprised to find some benefit from hydrotherapy.
-Then, in 1851, his treasured daughter Annie fell ill, reawakening his fears that his illness might be hereditary, and after a long series of crises she died.
+In an attempt to improve his chronic ill health, Darwin went in 1849 to Dr James Gully's Malvern spa and was surprised to find some benefit from hydrotherapy.
+Then, in 1851, his treasured daughter Annie fell ill, reawakening his fears that his illness might be hereditary.
+She died the same year after a long series of crises.
+[126]

-In eight years of work on barnacles (Cirripedia), Darwin's theory helped him to find "homologies" showing that slightly changed body parts served different functions to meet new conditions, and in some genera he found minute males parasitic on hermaphrodites, showing an intermediate stage in evolution of distinct sexes.
-[126] In 1853, it earned him the Royal Society's Royal Medal, and it made his reputation as a biologist.
-In 1854 he became a Fellow of the Linnean Society of London, gaining postal access to its library.
+In eight years of work on barnacles, Darwin's theory helped him to find "homologies" showing that slightly changed body parts served different functions to meet new conditions, and in some genera he found minute males parasitic on hermaphrodites, showing an intermediate stage in evolution of distinct sexes.
+In 1853, it earned him the Royal Society's Royal Medal, and it made his reputation as a biologist.
+Upon the conclusion of his research, Darwin declared "I hate a barnacle as no man ever did before.
+In 1854, he became a Fellow of the Linnean Society of London, gaining postal access to its library.
 He began a major reassessment of his theory of species, and in November realised that divergence in the character of descendants could be explained by them becoming adapted to "diversified places in the economy of nature".
-[129]